-TIP: The best way to get a quick idea of accommodation prices in Dubai is by checking websites like booking.com.
+The best way to get a quick idea of accommodation prices in Dubai is by checking websites like Booking.com.
 It’s also often the quickest and the most transparent way to find the best deals for your stay.

 The best areas to stay in Dubai are close to the beach and in particular Jumeirah Beach, Jumeirah Beach Residence at The Walk, and The Palm.

 Important to know: Keep in mind that Dubai accommodation prices that you see online don’t include municipality taxes and fees.
 These fees add up to more than 20% of the price that you see and you have to pay this at the hotel.